Ransom Jones

 a.
 Where r is the radius, L is the length, and 0.7 assumes 70% packing density.

-In this first equation, an assumed packing density of 70% is utilized, which is often the standard in modern columns.
-However, in case either the packing density is readily available or differs significantly from 70%, the second equation may be used.
+In the first equation, a packing density of 70% is assumed, since this is the standard for most modern columns.
+However, if the actual packing density is known or differs greatly from 70%, then the second equation provides a more accurate calculation.

 𝑪𝑽= 𝝅𝒓𝟐𝑳∗𝒅